wymp/weenie-framework/README.md

 Weenie Framework
 =================================================================================

-**NOTE: As of version 0.4.0, weenie is now a project of [Wymp](https://github.com/wymp).
-Please use
-@wymp/weenie-framework for future versions of this package.**

 The Weenie Framework is a strongly typed dependency injection framework for Typescript.

 It was born out of a frustration with giganto-frameworks like Nest and a desire to keep things